Anahkiasen/underscore-php/README.md

 ### Extendability

 Underscore.php's classes are extendable as well in an OOP sense.
-You can update an Underscore repository with the `setSubject` method (or directly via `$this->subject =` granted you return `$this` at the end) :
+You can update an Underscore repository with the `setSubject` method (or directly via `$this->subject =` granted you return `$this` at the end).
+When creating an Underscore repository, by default it's subject is an empty string, you can change that by returning whatever you want in the `getDefault` method.

 ```
 class Users extends Arrays
 {
+  public function getDefault()
+  {
+    return 'foobar';
+  }

   public function getUsers()
   {
     // Fetch data from anywhere